(Inside: My teen has no motivation. What should I do? Help me gain perspective on this!)

 And then we know – we really know and believe…

 …that maturity will happen…eventually.

-Are you parenting an tween and/or teenager?
+Are you parenting tweens and teens?
 Then you’re in the right place and I’d love to stay connected.
 Get instant access to 17+ helpful freebies and monthly empowering emails by clicking here (or below).

 Read more in the helping your big kid thrive in school series…